Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

-The following CDDL example conveys the `kh` and `ctx` arguments for signing data using the ESP256-split algorithm [I-D.lundberg-cose-2p-algs] and a key derived using `ARKG-P256`:
+The following CDDL example conveys the `kh` and `ctx` arguments for signing data using the ESP256-split algorithm [I-D.lundberg-cose-split-algs] and a key derived using `ARKG-P256`:

 ~~~cddl